chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 Nxt

 Make it work for all scenarios.
 We don't want to cover all scenarios, we just want the sample case to run!
+(Then maybe we want to extend this to something that can generate questions and answers from a given piece of text)

 ### CRSTK